01micko/sfwbar-configs/README.md

 The git repository for `sfwbar` can be found [here].

+NOTE: these configs are older configs and likely won't work in latest `sfwbar`

+That said, some of them still do however I'll leave that as an execise for the reader.

 ## Overview

 Many of these configs demonstrate the usage of `sfwbar` config language.